wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Physics/Classical Mechanics/Newtonian Physics/Kinematics Analysis/Kinematics Analysis.md

 The rate at which an object changes its position.
 It is a vector quantity and can be described as:
 	**[[Linear Motion#Average Velocity|Average Velocity]] (𝑣ˉvˉ)**: Total displacement divided by the total time taken.
 	**Instantaneous Velocity (v(t))**: The velocity of an object at a specific moment in time, found by taking the derivative of the position with respect to time.

+It is the derivative of position.
 ##### [[Newton's Second Law#Speed|Speed]]
 The magnitude of velocity.
 Unlike velocity, speed is a scalar quantity and does not have direction.
 ##### [[Newton's Second Law#Acceleration|Acceleration]] (a)
 The rate at which an object changes its velocity.
 It is a vector quantity and can be described as:
     **Average Acceleration (𝑎ˉaˉ)**: Change in velocity divided by the total time taken.
     **Instantaneous Acceleration (a(t))**: The acceleration of an object at a specific moment in time, found by taking the derivative of velocity with respect to time.

+It is the derivative of velocity.
+	And the second derivative of position.
 ##### Reference Frames
 The perspective from which motion is observed and measured.
 Motion can appear different depending on the chosen reference frame (e.g., stationary vs. moving reference frames).
 ##### Relative Motion